When it comes to the biggest health story of the 21st century — COVID-19, of course — there are some glimmers of hope.

 In September, the FDA granted Pfizer permission to offer boosters for those at higher risk based on evidence that protection started to wane at four months.
 A study of the Pfizer vaccine found that protection against all variants and the Delta variant was 97% and 93%, respectively, one month after vaccination, but it declined to 67% and 53% four months later.
 Moderna also published research suggesting that protection wanes over time.
 People who got the Moderna vaccine during the previous eight months had 36% fewer infections than people vaccinated a year ago.

 A booster shot can help.
 FDA data suggests that getting one can reestablish strong protection against the virus.
 Pfizer, for example, claimed that a booster dose restored the vaccine to about 95% efficacy within a week, which is consistent with observations from Israel.

-The FDA and CDC have approved eligibility for all adults
+The FDA and CDC have approved boosters for people 16 and older.

 You should get a booster if you are 65 or older.

 In general, whether you’ve had the Pfizer-BioNTech, Moderna, or J&J vaccine, you should get a booster if you are 65 or older.
 This is regardless of your job, living circumstances, or underlying health conditions.

 The risk of getting seriously ill or dying from COVID-19 goes up as you age, starting in your 50s and increasing in the 60s, 70s, and 80s.
 People who are 85 or older are at particularly high risk.

 You should get a booster if you have a health condition that puts you at high risk.